Highpointer/Bikesharing_CitiBike/README.md

 ![Output_of_converted_values_of_tripduration](Contacts/Output_of_converted_values_of_tripduration.png)
 The DataFrame is exported as a new file without the index column (5 pt).
 This file is named 201908-citibike-tripdata_new.csv

+## Purpose of this analyis with key outcomes
-The purpose of this analysis is to analyze patterns of riding usage of CitiBikes in New York City during August 2019.
-The study analyzes bike usage per hour for each hour and for each day of the week, as well as duration of rides.
-Hourly bike usage and ride durations were delineated by gender of the riders (male, female, or "unknown") with further distinctions between ride made by CitiBike subscribers, who pay for a subscription service and generally ride more frequently than non-subscribing customers who pay for each ride individually.
+This study analyzes patterns of riding usage of CitiBikes in New York City during August 2019.
+It incorporates data from over 2 million rides to analyze bike usage per hour for each hour and for each day of the week, as well as duration of rides.
+Hourly bike usage and ride durations are delineated by gender of the riders (male, female, or "unknown") with further distinctions between rides by CitiBike subscribers, who pay for a subscription service and generally ride more frequently than non-subscribing customers who pay for each ride individually.

-Data was visually presented using several graphs and images to tell a story and to help the user better understand patterns and trends of CitiBike usage.
+Data is visually presented using several graphs and images to tell a story and to help the user better understand patterns and trends of CitiBike usage.
 This study will be incorporated into a proposed business plan to determine whether it would be feasible to start a CitiBike service in Des Moines, Iowa.

 Presented below are the visualizations in the [Tableau Story](https://public.tableau.com/app/profile/ken.akerman/viz/Module14ChallengebyKenAkerman/Story?publish=yes "Link to dashboard") with descriptions of the results of each visualization.